dd32/td-gh-ex/readme.txt

 = 1.1.6 =
  ** Added demo content for advertisement area in header.php , sidebar-home.php and home-page.php
- ** Changed status of “force-activation” in accesspress-function.php ** Fixed id of “header ad widget” in function.php
+ ** Changed status of "force-activation" in accesspress-function.php ** Fixed id of "header ad widget" in function.php

 = 1.1.5 =
  ** Added demo and support url